naoisegolden/email-templates/README.md

 # Email Templates Toolbox
-Build email templates with SASS and PUG.
+Build email templates with SASS, PUG and Browsersync.

 ## How to use
-1. Create a new folder in `./templates` for your tempalte
+1. Create a new folder in `./templates` for your template
 2. Make sure to include:
   - html.{{ext}} (required) - for html format of email
   - text.{{ext}} (optional) - for text format of email